writerimran036-eng/anzoom-app/README.md

-# anzoom-app
+# Anzoom App

-AnZoom is a Flutter + Firebase app with chat, AI assistant, and marketplace features including media sharing and real-time messaging.
+This is a Flutter project with Firebase integration.